enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-filesystem-operations/step1.md

 If you see any additional files, their name will certainly begin with a dot `.`.

-This is the way for the filesystem to recognize that a file is meant o be hidden.
+This is the way for the filesystem to recognize that a file is meant to be hidden.
 Everytime you will create a file prepending `.` to its name, the file will be hidden.